On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Introduction

-\paragraph{Related Work} Recently, conflict free and forcing variant of several classical combinatorial optimization problem including Maximum Flow \cite{pferschy2013maximum}, Bin Packing \cite{epstein2011online} \cite{gendreau2004heuristics} \cite{jansen1999approximation} Knapsack \cite{pferschy2009knapsack} \cite{pferschy2017approximation}, Maximum Matching \cite{darmann2009determining}, Minimum Spanning Tree \cite{darmann2009determining} \cite{darmann2011paths}, Set Cover \cite{even2009scheduling}, Shortest Path \cite{darmann2011paths} has been studied extensively in both algorithmic and complexity theoretic point of view.
-It has been observed that most of them are \nph even when the classical version is polynomial time solvable.
-Recently, some of these problems also has been studied in the realm of parameterized complexity as well \cite{agrawal2020parameterized} \cite{jain2020conflict}.
-Agrawal et al. \cite{agrawal2020parameterized} showed that the conflict free version of maximum matching and shortest path problem.
-They showed that both the problem is \woh when parameterized by solution size.
+\paragraph{Related Work} Recently, conflict-free and forcing variants of several classical combinatorial optimization problems including Maximum Flow \cite{pferschy2013maximum}, Bin Packing \cite{epstein2011online,gendreau2004heuristics,jansen1999approximation} Knapsack \cite{pferschy2009knapsack,pferschy2017approximation}, Maximum Matching \cite{darmann2009determining}, Minimum Spanning Tree \cite{darmann2009determining,darmann2011paths}, Set Cover \cite{even2009scheduling}, Shortest Path \cite{darmann2011paths} has been studied extensively in both algorithmic and complexity-theoretic point of view.
+It has been observed that most of them are {\nph} even when the classical version is polynomial-time solvable.
+Recently, some of these problems have also been studied in the realm of parameterized complexity as well \cite{agrawal2020parameterized,jain2020conflict}.
+Agrawal et al. \cite{agrawal2020parameterized} {considered} the conflict-free version of the {\sc Maximum Matching} and the {\sc Shortest Path}.
+They showed that {both problems} are {\woh} when parameterized by solution size.
 They also investigated the complexity of the problems when the conflict graph has some topological structure.
-They gave an \textsf{FPT} algorithm for the conflict free matching problem when the conflict graph is chordal.
-They also gave \textsf{FPT} Algorithms for both the problems when the conflict graph is $d$-generate.
-They also showed that both the problems are in \textsf{FPT} when the conflicting conditions can be represented by metroid.
-Darmann et al. \cite{darmann2011paths} studied both the problems along with both the constraints conflict graph and forcing graph. they showed that the conflict free variant of maximum matching problem is \nph even when the conflict graph is a collection of disjoint edges.
-Similarly, the conflict free variant of the shortest path problem is \textsf{APX}-hard even when the conflict graph is $2$-ladder.
-They also showed the minimum cost spanning tree problem is strongly \nph even when the conflict graph is disjoint union of path of length two or three.
+They gave an \textsf{FPT} algorithm for the conflict-free matching problem when the conflict graph is chordal.
+They also gave \textsf{FPT} Algorithms for {both the problems} when the conflict graph is $d$-generate.
+They also showed that {both problems} are in \textsf{FPT} when the conflicting conditions can be represented by matroids.
+Darmann et al. \cite{darmann2011paths} studied {both the problems} along with both the constraints conflict graph and forcing graph.
+They showed that the conflict-free variant of the maximum matching problem is {\nph} even when {the conflict graph is a $2$-ladder}.
+Similarly, the conflict-free variant of the shortest path problem is \textsf{APX}-hard even when the conflict graph is $2$-ladder.
+They also showed the minimum cost spanning tree problem is strongly {\nph} even when the conflict graph is a disjoint union of paths of length two or three.